osquery/osquery-go/README.md

 ### Creating logger and config plugins

 The process required to create a config and/or logger plugin is very similar to the process outlined above for creating an osquery table.
 Specifically, you would create an `ExtensionManagerServer` instance in `func main()`, register your plugin and launch the extension as described above.
 The only difference is that the implementation of your plugin would be different.
-Each plugin package has a `NewPlugin` function which takes the plugin name as the first argument, followed by a list of reguired arguments to implement the plugin.
+Each plugin package has a `NewPlugin` function which takes the plugin name as the first argument, followed by a list of required arguments to implement the plugin.
 For example, consider the implementation of an example logger plugin:

 ```go